qminer/qtopology/docs/utilities.md

 - reads the specified file
 - performs `stripJsonComments` on the text
-- parses the `JSON` and return the object
+- parses the `JSON` and returns the object